Transfer data with AzCopy v10 (Preview)

 The following command will get all errors with UPLOADFAILED status from the 04dc9ca9-158f-7945-5933-564021086c79 log:

 cat 04dc9ca9-158f-7945-5933-564021086c79.log | grep -i UPLOADFAILED

 AzCopy v10 creates log files and plan files for every job.
 You can use the logs to investigate and troubleshoot any potential problems.
 The logs will contain the status of failure (UPLOADFAILED, COPYFAILED, and DOWNLOADFAILED), the full path, and the reason of the failure.
 The job logs and plan files are located in the %USERPROFILE\.azcopy folder on Windows or $HOME\.azcopy folder on Mac and Linux.

 When submitting a request to Microsoft Support (or troubleshooting the issue involving any third party), share the redacted version of the command you want to execute.
 This ensures the SAS isn't accidentally shared with anybody.
 You can find the redacted version at the start of the log file.

 View and resume jobs

 Each transfer operation will create an AzCopy job.
-You can view the history of jobs using the following command:
+Use the following command to view the history of jobs:

 .\azcopy jobs list